2015 Islamic State killing of Christian migrants in Libya: Victims

 The victims were Christian migrant workers likely attempting to immigrate to Europe.
 According to the Ethiopian government, 30 of the dead were its citizens.
 Only two of the men were named—identified as Eyasu Yikunoamlak and Balcha Belete by relatives.
 They hailed from Kirkos and entered Libya through Sudan, hoping to take a boat to Italy before reaching the United Kingdom.
 At least seven victims were Eritrean, three of whom were asylum seekers deported from Israel in 2014, according to the Hotline for Refugees and Migrants.
 An anonymous blogger told Radio France Internationale that eight victims were Ethiopian-born Eritreans.
+One of the three Eritrean asylum seekers was identified as a former Eritrean soldier Tesfai Kidane.

 On 24 December 2018, the Libyan Criminal Investigation Department announced that it discovered a mass grave containing the remains of 34 men executed in the video, using information obtained from interrogations of detained IS militants.
 The mass grave was apparently situated on a farm in Sirte, according to drone photos.
 After being exhumed, the bodies were set to be repatriated to Ethiopia.